-Report Cards are available to both students and parents on a quarterly basis.
+Report Cards are available to both students and parents on a quarterly basis and can be found on Infinite Campus.
 The Report Card will report the grades for the course that the student is currently enrolled and the student's attendance.
 At the end of a grading period, if a student has not completed all the required course work, an incomplete will be assigned and designated by "I" for the final grade.
 Students have two weeks after the end of the grading period to complete Make-up Work.